pragyad3188/Starve-free-RW/README.md

 }
 ```
-The writer checks the queue of the orderQueue semaphore and waits untill its turn.
-Then it waits for the critical section to be empty over the resourceAccess semaphore.
+The writer checks the waiting queue of the `orderQueue` semaphore and waits untill its turn.
+Then it waits over the `resourceAccess` semaphore for the critical section to become free.
 Once it gains access, it updates the shared_variable and releases the critical section.This code is straightforward.

-Looking at the reader's implementation,
+#### Code for Readers
 ```c
 void *reader(void *reader_number)
 {